mnalli/msm/README.md

 ## Usage

-- Capture snippet
-    - Capture current content of your command line and add it to the snippet store file
+- **Capture**: capture current content of your command line and add it to the snippet store file
-    - Suggested key binding: `Alt-a` (mnemonic: **add**)
-- Search
-    - Fuzzy search your snippets
+- **Recall**: fuzzy search your snippets and insert the selected one in the command line
-    - Suggested key binding: `Alt-z`

 To modify your snippets, edit your snippet store directly with your favorite editor: